massdriver-cloud/aws-s3-logs-bucket/operator.md

 ### Design Decisions

-- **Bucket Security**: ACLs are disabled to enforce bucket owner control and public access is blocked.
+- **Bucket Security**: ACLs are disabled to enforce bucket owner control (IAM based access) and public access is blocked.
 - **Server-Side Encryption**: Using AWS KMS for secure object storage, with optional user-managed keys.
 - **Lifecycle Policies**: Supports transition to different storage classes and automated expiration.
 - **Access Logging**: Optional configuration for logging access requests, with lifecycle configuration for efficient log management.